coder/code-server/docs/guide.md

 Visit `https://<your-domain-name>` to access `code-server`.
 Congratulations!

+Note: if you set `proxy_set_header Host $host;` in your reverse proxy config, it will change the address displayed in the green section of code-server in the bottom left to show the correct address.

 ### Self Signed Certificate

 **note:** Self signed certificates do not work with iPad normally.
 See [./ipad.md](./ipad.md) for details.